SRombauts/UEGitPlugin/README.md

 ### Known issues
 - #34 "outside repository" fatal error
 - #37 Rebase workflow: conflicts not detected!
+- #41 UE-44637: Deleting an asset is unsuccessful if the asset is marked for add (since UE4.13)
 - #46 Merge Conflicts - Accept Target - causes engine to crash bug
 - #47 Git LFS conflict resolution not working
-- #49 Git LFS 2: False error in logs after a successful push #49
+- #49 Git LFS 2: False error in logs after a successful push

-- Rebase/cherry-pick conflicts not working (only merge-conflicts)
+- #50 Git LFS not working on Mac
-- the Editor does not show deleted files (only when deleted externaly?)
-- the Editor does not show missing files
+- #51 Git LFS 2: cannot revert a modified/unchecked-out asset
+- #52 Git LFS 2: detect disconnection
+- #53 Git LFS 2: document the configuration and workflow
+- #54 Poor performances of 'lfs locks' on Windows command line

 - missing localisation for git specific messages
 - displaying states of 'Engine' assets (also needs management of 'out of tree' files)
 - renaming a Blueprint in Editor leaves a redirector file, AND modify too much the asset to enable git to track its history through renaming